bana118/rust-container-template/README.md

-# python-container-template
+# rust-container-template
-Template of vscode remote development container with Python.
+Template of vscode remote development container with Rust.